omhafez/shabaka/README.md

 generated in a matter of minutes, making it ideal for processing large datasets of segmented images.

-Shabaka means *mesh* in Arabic, and is the name of a black Egyptian pharaoh who ruled in the 8th century BC.
+"Shabaka" means *mesh* in Arabic, and is the name of a black Egyptian pharaoh who ruled in the 8th century BC.

 ------------------------------------------------------------------------------